BlueChilli/ChilliSource.Front.Modules/docs/index.md

 ## Quick Install

-1. This will give you a minimal app without any modules.
+1. This will give you a minimal app without any modules. <br />
    `npx https://github.com/BlueChilli/ChilliSource.Front.Installer.git --install ./target-directory`

 2. Change into the target directory created above and then <br />